openafs-contrib/ansible-openafs/roles/openafs_cell/README.md

 # Ansible Role: OpenAFS cell

 Set up the top level volumes in the cell, and optionally, the initial volumes, users, and groups for the new cell.
-This role is to be run on a single client host, after the servers and at least one client has been installed.
+This role is to be imported on a single client after the servers and at least one client has been installed.

 ## Role Variables

-    afs_cell: example.com
-    afs_realm: EXAMPLE.COM

-Cell and realm names.

     afs_admin_principal: admin
     afs_admin_password: (not defined)
     afs_user_password:  (not defined)

 A administrator credentials to create the regular users listed in `afs_users` and the initial Kerberos password for those users.
 The passwords are not